jachappell/jachappell/README.md

 </details>

 # Quote of the Day
-<p><em>I have examined all the known superstitions of the world, and I do not find in our particular superstition of Christianity one redeeming feature.
-They are all alike founded on fables and mythology.</em><br /> -- Thomas Jefferson</p>
+<p><em>We must respect the other fellow's religion, but only in the same sense and to the same extent that we respect his theory that his wife is beautiful and his children smart.</em><br /> -- H.L.
+Mencken</p>